 I wanted to make it as fast as possible for journalists to use; data entry is boring and if it’s too fiddly nobody will bother.
 I tried to keep keypresses to a minimum; pressing ‘n’ took you directly to the Add Number page and the instructions for the ‘Units’ dropdown say ‘Just start typing’; it filters all the possible choices as you go and wherever possible I supplied both the full unit name and the abbrievation or symbol people were most likely to type.
 The ‘date’ field accepts yyyy-mm-dd format or choosing from a datepicker (which pops up immediately the field gets focus).
 There are keyboard shortcuts for saving too.

-Web developers hate ads; you’ve spent ages optimising your page and then suddenly have to include third-party code you have no control over – whcih could add multiple iframes, block loading of the rest of your content, require Flash and make your site CPU intensive, or in the worst case even change the DOM and break the rest of your page..
+Web developers hate ads; you’ve spent ages carefully optimising your page and then suddenly you're injecting third-party code over which you have no control.
+It might add multiple iframes, block the loading of the rest of your content, require Flash and make your site CPU intensive, or in the worst case even change the DOM and break the rest of your page..

 Often your ad-serving platform (e.g. Google/Doubleclick) chooses your banners for you.
-Nowadays, unless we have a direct relationship with a specific advertiser, I tend to take a more “assertive” approach than in previous years: if it’s obvious an ad spot isn’t working or is causing problems with the site then I’ll remove it (selectively if I can, or if the problem only affects certain browsers) without asking anyone for permission first.
+With clients generally, unless we had a direct relationship with a specific advertiser, I tend to be more “assertive” approach than in previous years: if it’s obvious an ad spot isn’t working or is causing problems with the site then I’ll remove it (selectively if I can, or should it only affect certain browsers) without asking permission first.

 We’d planned to run three different sizes of ads on Ampp3d, including a 320x50px version for mobile.
 Despite a lot of searching and testing I could never get them to work properly; either nothing would display at all, we always got full size ads where mobile ones should be or occasionally Google served the 320x50px version desktop users by mistake.
 The errors were also rather random.

-So I gave up and we’ve only ever run adverts on desktop – our code contains a
+So I gave up and we only ran adverts on desktop – our code contained a

 shouldWeShowAds function that uses the modernizr media-query method to check the device size.
-We also block IE9; it would inexplicably stack two or three banner ads on top of each other.
+We also blocked IE9; every so often it would inexplicably stack two or three banner ads on top of each other.